Raymond Stein: Awards

 Stein received the Honor award from the American Academy of Ophthalmology for contributions to education of other eye surgeons.
 He was elected as a member of the International Intraocular Implant Club and given an honor award from the Contact Lens Association of Ophthalmologists.
 He has also received numerous international awards from Joint Commission in Allied Health Ophthalmology, International Society of Refractive Surgery and the American Society of Cataract and Refractive Society.
 Among his local and national awards are distinctions from Foundation Fighting Blindness and Mount Sinai Hospital.
 Stein served as the President of the Canadian Society of Cataract and Refractive Surgery.

-Publications

-Stein has published more than 100 articles, abstracts, and reports in professional journals and has delivered more than 300 lectures at international conferences.
-He also served as the Canadian editor of the peer-reviewed scientific journal, Clinical and Surgical Ophthalmology.